DrBlury/protoflow/README.md

 Run the full test suite with `go test ./...` (or `task test`) before sending changes.

-Pushing a semver-style tag (for example `git tag v0.3.0 && git push origin v0.3.0`) triggers the release workflow, and GitHub automatically creates a release from that tag.

 ## Contribution guidelines

 1. Fork the repo and branch from `main`.